yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/README.md

 ## Data Answer
 The five corrected anchors paint different pictures on the racial make-up of their respective commmunities.
 Respective z-scores are relative to the state average to determine whether a certain racial demographic is considered high or low.
+The full cluster analysis is linked below:

 ### Table 1: State Average for Racial Groups and Standard Deviation
 ![alt_text](https://github.com/yoselassie99/What-does-Opportunity-Insight-Data-tell-us-about-the-racial-makeup-of-Californian-colleges-in-2000-/blob/main/State%20Average%20and%20Standard%20Deviation.png)